mmonfils/responsible-psychiatric-discharge-plans/public-record/community-impact.md

 ## Summary of Findings
 *   **Systemic Factors:** Requiring structured discharge plans prevents people from being abruptly sent away without support.
 When an MHI coordinates with local care networks, it creates a safer environment where vulnerable individuals can stabilize safely in their own community.
-*   **Economic Solidarity:** Ensuring patients receive an immediate supply of medication keeps individuals from experiencing swift health declines.
+*   **Economic Solidarity:** Ensuring that people receive an immediate supply of medication and aftercare keeps individuals from experiencing swift health declines.
 This stability protects family resources, lowers the burden on local emergency responders, and strengthens informal community support networks.

 ---